WolframBlockchainLabs/MarloweSC-Execution/MilestoneFour/ResponseToAuditReport.md

 **Solution:**

 To address this issue, a *wolframStaticWallet* will be integrated into the codebase to ensure that the signer of the *Execution* transaction is always an authorized address.
-It is important to note that any modification to this address will also alter the address of the Oracle validator.
+It is important to note that any modification to this address will also alter the address of the Oracle Validator.
 As a result, all changes or updates will be thoroughly documented and made publicly accessible to users.

 The commit [**a7fdc55**](https://github.com/WolframBlockchainLabs/MarloweSC-Execution/commit/a7fdc55a89583c3ccdb08eee9c480696e3d4b7ea) includes the changes mentioned.